Deals

 What Is a Container Pool?

 Okay, so imagine taking one of those shipping containers you see on cargo ships and turning it into a swimming pool.
 Sounds simple, right?
-It's actually way more complex — and way cooler — than I initially thought.
+It's way more complex — and way cooler — than I initially thought.

 Add steps, ledges, and even a window in your container pool